 The actinomorphic and zygomorphic flowers are arranged in panicles of heads.
 The heads are subtended by an involucre made of 4-5 series of phyllaries.
 The actinomorphic flowers are in the center of the head with the zygomorphic flowers along the outer edge of the head.

 Habitat: Gundlachia corymbosa grows in Dry Broadleaf Evergreen Formation – Shrublands/Dwarf Shrublands, commonly on a sand substrate.
-It also grows in human disturbed habitats (roadsides)
+It also grows in Human Altered environments (roadsides).

-Distribution in Bahamas/Globally: Gundlachia corymbosa occurs on all island groups within the Bahamian Archipelago as well as the Caribbean region.
+Distribution: Gundlachia corymbosa occurs on all island groups within the Lucayan Archipelago as well as the Caribbean region.
 It is considered endemic to the Caribbean.

-Medicinal/Cultural/Economic usage: Gundlachia corymbosa is used in the Bahamas to treat pain, dermatological problems (blisters from Poison wood and Manchineel), as well as for colds and flu.
+Medicinal/Cultural/Economic usage: Gundlachia corymbosa is used in the Lucayan Archipelago to treat pain, dermatological problems (blisters from Poison wood and Manchineel), as well as for colds and flu.